U.S. Air Force Member Went on the Run After Italian Gang Rape

 After the attack was over, M.G. got dressed and left Bodden’s apartment, according to the filing, which says a witness found M.G. “on the street too drunk to stand and in distress.”
 The unnamed bystander told cops that M.G. was crying and shouting that she had been raped.
 M.G. was treated at a local hospital and filed a police report.
 She gave investigators Bodden’s name and address, explaining that she knew him because of his friendship with Vasquez, her ex-boyfriend.

 The next day, Bodden was arrested by Italian police.
-He admitted to “having sex” with M.G., but insisted it was consensual.
+He admitted to “having sex” with M.G. but insisted it was consensual.

 “The court dismissed this defense as ‘groundless,’ finding that statements from the victim and individuals who were in contact with the victim immediately after the incident consistently contradicted Bodden’s version of events,” states the extradition request.
 “The court also found that Bodden’s conduct of inducing the minor victim to drink substantial quantities of alcohol represented an aggravating factor, leading to his conviction and sentence to seven years’ imprisonment.”

-Bodden was represented at trial by a defense lawyer from the Aviano base, the filing says, noting that Bodden attended all of the proceedings through mid-May, 2013.
+Bodden was represented at trial by a defense lawyer from the Aviano base, the filing says, noting that Bodden attended all of the proceedings through mid-May 2013.
 However, he never showed up to court again and was convicted in absentia.

 Vasquez was convicted in 2019 for his participation in the rape, and sentenced to 32 months imprisonment plus another 26 months for a 2012 robbery conviction.